mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

-# Analise-Dados-Macroeconomicos </br> (Data Analysis of Brazillian Interest Rate and Inflation Rate)
+# ETL Pipeline and Data Analysis of Brazilian Interest and Inflation Rates. </br> (ETL Pipeline e Analise de Dados da taxa de juros e inflação do Brasil.)

 ## Project Description
 The main objective of this project is to analyze both the interest rate (taxa selic) and inflation rate (IPCA) of Brazil and possibly create a simple predictive model.
 To support this, another goal was to create an ETL pipeline.